Why Spend the Money on a Racing Shoe?

 The Wrestling Shoe is similar but would not survive the rigors of auto racing.

 Neither is the heel weighted or designed for continuous heel action.
-They are made for the demands of wrestling - but they do look comfortable.
+They are made for the demands of wrestling - and, yes, they do look comfortable.

 The Karting shoe…

 Karting shoes are constructed for the unique, external demands and rigors of the sport.
-As a result they mostly do not use natural fibers(cheaper) and the manufacturers do not have to pay for the SFI, FIA certifications.
+As a result they often use man-made materials, plus the manufacturers do not have to pay for the SFI, FIA certifications which reduces the cost of the shoe.

 The Best Race Shoes will have…

-Smooth edges, extremely flat and thin soles, weighted and rounded heels,wear patches at critical locations, a lacing system that will never distract or impede the driver, maximize breathability with perforated leather or other technical materials and pad the ankle for comfort/support.
+Smooth edges, extremely flat and thin soles, weighted and rounded heels, ankle support, incorporate wear patches at critical locations, utilize a lacing system that will never distract or impede the driver, plus maximize breathability with perforated leather or other technical materials

 Alpinestars’ most minimalist and most expensive shoe..$429

-Minimalist design - for weight reduction, ease of use and note screen printed.
+Minimalist design - for weight reduction, ease of use and note the logo screen printed - saves a half ounce!

 You can wear a wrestling shoe…